huangbinjie/js-actor/readme.md

 return `new ReceiveBuilder`

-#### abstract createReceive(): Receive
+#### createReceive()?: Receive

-this abstract method must be implement.and must return a Receive object. there's a convenient build-in method `receiveBuilder` to help your create an Receive object
+if this method have been implemented, it must return a Receive object. there's a convenient build-in method `receiveBuilder` to help your create an Receive object. if this method havn't be implemented, the actor will not listen the ActorSystem.

 #### preStart() void